SuperSwordTW/Distance-Trig-Calc-2d/README.md

 Now that we have the formula, we need to calculate it in Minecraft.

 $sin$ can be calculated in a few ways.
 Such as by using a marker at the origin (0,0,0) and setting its rotation, then tp it ^ ^ ^1, so the opposite side length is divided by 1 (hypotenuse) would result in a sin value.
-Although, as you can see, maneuvering markers is not efficient, we can obeserve the domain, which is 0°~90°.
+Although, as you can see, maneuvering markers is not efficient.
+Instead, we can obeserve the domain, which is 0°~90°.
 Therefore, we can just create a table for every angle that would be needed.
 With 2 decimal places of accuracy, it's a 9000-element table.

 $tan^-1$, or inverse tangent, can be calculated just by using the `facing x y z` and then getting the rotation since $tan^-1$ is the angle.